 Cooking with Nettles

-In the past nettles (Urtica dioica) were not only collected in the wild for food, but grown in vegetable gardens and even in cold frames to get young leaves as early as possible.
+In the past stinging nettles (Urtica dioica) were not only collected in the wild for food, but grown in vegetable gardens and even in cold frames to get young leaves as early as possible.
 19th-century gardening manuals recommend growing nettles as an excellent spinach-like vegetable.
 Nettle’s extremely varied vitamin and mineral content, as well as an unusually high protein content (up to 25% of its dry weight), entirely justify its reputation as superfood.

-There are very many traditional and new recipes involving nettle, since it is a part of many national cuisines.
-Tops of young plants (before flowering), always cooked, can be used in most dishes as an alternative to spinach.
-Here are some simple and interesting recipes to try.
+There are very many traditional and new recipes involving nettles, because for a very long time they have been an important part of many national cuisines.
+Tops of young plants, collected before flowering, can be used in most dishes as an alternative to spinach or young cabbage.

 Nettles with Walnut Sauce